 The primary function of antiperspirants is to keep you from sweating.
-That’s important in the fight against underarm odor because, well, sweat causes odor, and because we have two types of sweat glands, both found in high concentrations in our armpits.
+That’s important in the fight against underarm odor, because, well, sweat causes odor and because we have two types of sweat glands, both found in high concentrations in our armpits.

 The biggest problem with antiperspirants isn’t how effectively they prevent sweating, because they do a fine job of that, but that they contain a host of potentially toxic chemicals, such as aluminum compounds.
 Some of the most common ingredients you’ll find in antiperspirants are aluminum chlorohydrate, aluminum zirconium, and aluminum chloride.
 Why aluminum?
 Because it stops sweating, plain and simple.

-Natural deodorants abound, although perhaps not as abundantly as conventional deodorants and antiperspirants.
-But there are plenty of natural products around, and choosing the right is sometimes a challenge – as is singling out what we think are the best products available.
+Natural deodorants abound – although perhaps not as abundantly as conventional deodorants and antiperspirants – but there are plenty of natural products around, and choosing the right sometimes is a challenge – as is singling out what we think are the best products available.

 We always consider price when researching products and strive to find products that fit every man’s budget, big or small.
 Finally, we like products that get lots and lots of positive reviews online.
 If they do, they must be doing something right.

 And that wraps up our reviews of the best natural deodorants for men.
-Do you use any of the deodorants on this list, or have a favorite one of your own?
+Do you use any of the deodorants on this list or have a favorite one of your own?
 As always, we welcome your feedback and suggestions!